 Eligibility for the Work Release program requires verification of employment; the sentencing judge must also have given his / her consent and include this information on the inmate’s Mittimus.
 The inmate’s employer / supervisor is required to submit the inmate’s work schedule on a weekly basis.
 During an inmate’s time out of the facility, the Summit County Sheriff’s Office will conduct random checks to ensure the inmate is physically present at his/her designated work site.

-Upon gaining approval for participation in the Work Release Program, the inmate will be required to pay a $225.00 deposit before beginning the program.
-Charges for the program are $45.00 per day worked for in-county sentencing, and $65.00 per day for out-of-county sentencing.
+Upon gaining approval for participation in the Work Release Program, the inmate will be required to pay a $250.00 deposit before beginning the program.
+Charges for the program are $45.00 per day worked for in-county sentencing, and $65.00 per day for out-of-county sentencing, plus additional fees for Urinalysis testing).

 For more information on the Work Release Program, please refer to the following documents:

 Medical Appointments: Medical and dental care is provided to inmates when necessary.
-For all treatment that is not pre-existing, a $10.00 fee is charged for each facility-scheduled doctor or dentist appointment and $5.00 for each facility-ordered prescription.
+For all treatment, inmates may be charged a co-pay.
 If an inmate is indigent, a negative balance will accrue.
 All funds deposited to an inmate’s account will first be used to offset the negative balance.

-Mental Health: In association with Colorado West Regional Mental Health, counseling is provided by mental health therapists, based on the DBT program.
-The Summit County Detentions facility offers two programs: Group Mental Health Counseling and one-on-one sessions conducted in private with a counselor.
+Mental Health: There is an in-house jail-based mental health team that responds to all inmate mental health concerns.
+Counseling is provided by mental health therapists.
+The Summit County Detentions Facility offers two programs: Group Mental Health Counseling and one-on-one sessions conducted in private with a counselor.

 Pre-existing Condition: A pre-existing condition is a physical or mental condition, disability or illness an inmate may have had prior to being booked in to the detentions facility.
 All inmates are 100% financially responsible for treatment of any pre-existing condition; this includes the full charge for physician’s fees, as well as all medications prescribed.